 The here and now

 From that humble(ish) wedding bash in 1810 Oktoberfest has grown to become the largest festival in the world attended by 6 million people each year.
-Oktoberfest is of course famous for its beer but it’s not like a normal beer festival with a vast array of different styles to choose from.
+Oktoberfest is of course famous for its beer but it’s not like a normal beer festival.
 Oktoberfest is a beer style in itself, and the only one served at the festival.
-Oktoberfest the beer has to be brewed within the city limits of Munich and it has to conform to the German purity law, known as the Reinheitsgebot (the only ingredients used to brew the beer must be water, barley, hops, yeast).
-If a beer ticks these boxes it’s designated an Oktoberfest Beer.
-There are six breweries that fit the criteria: Augustiner-Brau, Hacker-Pschorr-Brau, Lowenbrau, Paulaner, Spatenbrau and Staatliches Hofbrau-Munchen.
+Oktoberfest the beer has to be brewed within the city limits of Munich and it has to conform to the German purity law, known as the Reinheitsgebot (learn more about that here).
+There are only six breweries that fit the criteria: Augustiner-Brau, Hacker-Pschorr-Brau, Lowenbrau, Paulaner, Spatenbrau and Staatliches Hofbrau-Munchen.